 The CTIA and its carrier members have recognized the need for point-of-sale (POS) SMS opt-ins.
 Accordingly, they have decided to enact additional rules and conditions for business to consumer (B2C) short code messaging campaigns that opt-in consumers at at POS.
 Most of the enacted rules benefit the consumer but there are two rules which seem to be made without the customers best interests in mind.
 Lets go over the new rules one by one:

 Users must confirm their participation with an MO message.
 Before users are subscribed to any POS program, they must either reply to a pushed MT message or send a keyword.

 This was already a CTIA requirement and a good one.
-All POS opt-ins use phone number entry forms and whether the clerk or the customer enters the number into the form, the customer should confirm their opt-in on their phone by replying YES.
+All point-of-sale opt-ins use phone number entry forms and whether the clerk or the customer enters the number into the form, the customer should confirm their opt-in on their phone by replying YES.

 Initial MT messages requesting opt-in confirmation must be sent within 48 hours of a POS.
 After customers agree to receive text messages on location, they must receive a pushed MT message requesting service confirmation in a timely manner (within 48 hours).

 This is a fantastic rule to ensure a great customer experience.
 The reason is that there are many point of sale systems that ‘batch’ data uploads nightly instead of processing data in real time.
 For the best customer experience, people should be getting the opt-in SMS notification on their phone immediately rather than days later when the POS data is processed.

 Opt-in confirmation MT messages must include language reminding users of the location where they signed up for text services.
 Initial MT messages requesting opt-in confirmation must remind users about their interest in the text program.
 For example, a message might state, “You requested Shoe City messages at your local store!
 Reply Y to confirm your subscription.
 Message and data rates may apply.”